-Provisional Admission: Applicants applying to a masters degree program in mathematics with less than the required GPA and GRE or new MAT scores may be considered for provisional admission.
-They must submit official GRE test scores and must also have a grade point average of at least 2.2.
+Provisional admission: Applicants applying to a master's degree program in mathematics with less than the required GPA may be considered for provisional admission.
+They must have a grade point average of at least 2.2.
 In no event may the grade point average be less than 2.2.
-Applicants may also be admitted provisionally for reasons other than, or in addition to, grade point average and GRE test scores.
-Meeting departmental test score and grade point average requirements is no guarantee of admission.
-Provisional admission is ultimately subject to departmental approval and the Dean of the College of Sciences and mathematics.
+Applicants may also be admitted provisionally for reasons other than, or in addition to, grade point average.
+Meeting grade point average requirements is no guarantee of admission.
+Provisional admission is ultimately subject to departmental approval and the Dean of the College of Science and Mathematics.

 The Department of Mathematics Website includes program information, directory of instructors and their credentials, as well as other vital information.

 Specific Graduate Admissions Deadlines are available via the Graduate School